Miss Grand Paraguay 2019

 Miss Grand Paraguay 2019 was the 3rd edition of the Miss Grand Paraguay pageant, held on July 29, 2019, at the Marshal Convention Center, Asunción.
 Sixteen national aspirants either chosen through regional pageant or central casting competed for the title, of whom the representative of Itapúa, Milena Rodríguez, was named the winner.
-She later represented Paraguay at the Miss Grand International 2019 pageant in Venezuela, was placed among the top 20 finalists.
+She later represented Paraguay at the Miss Grand International 2019 pageant in Venezuela and was placed among the top 20 finalists.

 Results

 Contestants

 16 contestants competed for the title.